 “Inflation is when you pay fifteen dollars for the ten-dollar haircut you used to get for five dollars when you had hair.” ~Sam Ewing~

 The fight against inflation is an ongoing budgeting battle, while there have been short periods of time when inflation stalls are even declines it has for the most part risen steadily in the United States for well over 100 years.
-There are many different indices that track inflation in the United States and none, that we have found, indicate a prolonged period of flat or declines in the overall inflation rate.
-With respects to reserve studies we want to track what is most reliable to the end consumer; the organization paying for the completed project.
+There are numerous indices that track construction inflation in the United States and none, that we have found, indicate a prolonged period of flat or declines in the overall inflation rate.
+With respect to reserve studies we want to track what is most reliable to the end consumer; the organization paying for the completed project.

-There are many indices tracking inflation rates however there are few that track the inflation rate in the construction industry – specifically cost to the end consumer and even fewer that specifically track output costs (i.e. the selling costs to the end consumer, after the Vendor profit and Overhead has been considered).
+There are many indices tracking inflation rates for all types of commodities, industries, services, etc. however there are relatively few that track the inflation rate in the construction industry – specifically cost to the end consumer and even fewer that specifically track output costs (i.e. the selling costs to the end consumer, after the Vendor profit and Overhead has been considered).
 Below are some of the more commonly referred to inflation indices that are used by Reserve Study Companies:

 Consumer Price Index (CPI) - tracks a basket of goods and services for Urban consumers in the United States related to food transportation, medical care, apparel, recreation and some housing rents.
 Note that there is nothing listed for residential construction costs or non-residential construction (e.g. condominium, co-ops, HOA community common areas, worship facilities, commercial) and is not a good indicator of inflationary factors in the construction industry.
 It is, unfortunately, used very frequently for this purpose as most people assume that construction is one of the baskets of goods & services covered.